 Our section is led by internationally recognized faculty members who are board-certified in veterinary neurology/neurosurgery.
 Veterinary students, as well as resident and intern veterinarians who are engaged in postgraduate training, actively participate in each phase of patient care.
-The team includes a veterinary technician specialist in neurology to ensure quality patient care, coordination of service responsibilities and efficient communication.

 We are dedicated to improving our patients’ lives and providing excellent customer service.
 We hope the following information will make your upcoming appointment go smoothly.